André Villas-Boas

-Luís André de Pina Cabral e Villas-Boas (/pt/; born 17 October 1977) is a Portuguese sports executive and former football manager, who is currently the president of Portuguese sports club Porto.
+Luís André de Pina Cabral e Villas-Boas (/pt/; born 17 October 1977) is a Portuguese sports executive and former football manager, who is the president of Portuguese sports club Porto.
 He was among the growing number of top-level managers who never played football professionally, and one of the few managers to have never played beyond youth football.

 His managerial career highlights include an undefeated 2010–11 season in the Primeira Liga with Porto, winning four trophies and becoming the youngest manager to win a European title in the process; guiding Tottenham Hotspur to a then-record tally of 72 points in the Premier League during the 2012–13 season (the most points by a team finishing outside the top four at the time); and three trophies during his spell with Zenit Saint Petersburg, including the club's fifth Russian Premier League title.

 In January 2024, almost three years after his last managerial stint at Marseille, Villas-Boas announced his candidacy to the presidency of Porto.
 On 27 April 2024, he won the club elections with 80% of the votes, defeating incumbent president Jorge Nuno Pinto da Costa, who had been in office for 42 years.

 Early life and career

-Born in Porto, Portugal, Villas-Boas is the second child and first son of Luís Filipe Manuel Henrique do Vale Peixoto de Sousa e Villas-Boas (born 29 February 1952) and Teresa Maria de Pina Cabral e Silva (born 11 February 1951), and is also the great-grandson of Dom José Gerardo Coelho Vieira Pinto do Vale Peixoto de Vilas-Boas, 1st Viscount of Guilhomil.
+Born and raised in Porto, Portugal, Villas-Boas is the second child and first son of Luís Filipe Manuel Henrique do Vale Peixoto de Sousa e Villas-Boas (born 29 February 1952) and Teresa Maria de Pina Cabral e Silva (born 11 February 1951), and is also the great-grandson of Dom José Gerardo Coelho Vieira Pinto do Vale Peixoto de Vilas-Boas, 1st Viscount of Guilhomil.
 He has spoken fluent English since childhood, for his grandmother who was from Stockport, England.
 At the age of 16, Villas-Boas found himself living in the same apartment block as Bobby Robson, who was then manager of Porto.
 Following a conversation between the two, Robson appointed him to Porto's observation department.

 Robson arranged for Villas-Boas to obtain the FA coaching qualification, the UEFA C coaching licence in Scotland and for him to study the training methods of Ipswich Town.
 He obtained his C licence at the age of 17, and his B licence at 18.
 He received his A licence at the age of 19, and later acquired UEFA Pro Licence under the tutelage of Jim Fleeting.
 Villas-Boas had a short stint as technical director of the British Virgin Islands national team at the age of 21, before he moved on to a career as an assistant coach at Porto under José Mourinho.
 As Mourinho moved clubs to Chelsea and Internazionale, he followed.